DocumentationAPI ReferenceRelease Notes

 Export to CSV

-Click the Download all icon to export all analytics data results in the currently filtered result set.
+Click the Download icon to export all analytics data results in the currently filtered result set.
 The CSV download can include up to 5 million records when downloading from the Events page.

 When saving an export file for events, you can set the number of records to download, the columns to include, and a file name.